buda-base/editserv/API.md

 This is the preferred method for modifying the data, since it validates everything.
 When more users are allowed to use the editor, only this endpoint will be open to a broader audience.

 The request must contain a `If-Match` HTTP header with the revision id of the resource (as represented in the `Etag` header of the GET endpoints).

+The request can optionally contain a `X-Change-Message` HTTP header with a message that will be associated with the revision.

 The responsee has an empty body, it has an `Etag` header with the new revision.
 The HTTP status is:
 - `412` if the resource id of the request does not match the current one